 Here is a health insurance rule of thumb: The higher your deductible (the amount you have to pay out of pocket each year before the insurance company begins covering your care), the lower your premiums.

 As a result, many entrepreneurs purchase high deductible health plans, or HDHPs—also known as “consumer directed health plans”—to keep their monthly premium payments low.

-Under the Affordable Care Act, many HDHPs cover preventive services—prenatal care, cancer screenings, children’s dental checkups, etc.—without regard to your deductible.
+Under the Affordable Care Act, many HDHPs cover preventative services—prenatal care, cancer screenings, children’s dental checkups, etc.—without regard to your deductible.

 In addition, many HDHPs can be used in conjunction with a Health Savings Account, or HSA.
-An HSA lets you pay as much as $6,350 of your medical costs each year out of a special, tax-advantaged savings account.
+An HSA is a special, tax-advantaged savings account that can be used to pay for qualified medical expenses.
+In 2018, individuals can contribute up to $3,450—families can contribute up to $6,850—to their HSA.
 It can be an effective way to have the federal government subsidize some of your medical expenses.